-If you would like more information on treating tooth pain, please contact us or schedule an appointment for a consultation.
-You can also learn more about this topic by reading the Dear Doctor magazine article “Tooth Pain?
-Don't Wait!”
+If you would like more information on direct veneers, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic with a firsthand patient account by reading the Dear Doctor magazine article “A New Smile With Direct Veneers.”

 If you would like more information on lingual braces, please contact us or schedule an appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Lingual Braces: A Truly Invisible Way to Straighten Teeth.”

 Each year, millions of children and teenagers wear braces or clear aligners to straighten a crooked smile.
 But there may be a way to treat some of these bite problems and avoid braces—by intercepting the problem at an earlier age.

 This can often be done if the bite problem stems from abnormal jaw development rather than misaligned teeth.
 An example of this occurs when the upper jaw growth outpaces the lower jaw, causing the upper teeth to protrude beyond the lower teeth.
 Aside from the effect on appearance, protruding front upper teeth may extend beyond the protection of the lip and be more prone to injury.